-For starters, auditing software takes a lot of time and effort to get it done right.
-It may, therefore, be tempting for organizations to push out product releases without an audit, both to save money, and to benefit from software updates more quickly.
-This is not advised, however, as it is likely to introduce bugs or non- compliant functions into the software.
+Organizations today face a ton of challenges with software audits, which is understandable given the complexity and scale of enterprise software.For starters, auditing software takes a lot of time and effort to get it done right.
+It may, therefore, be tempting for organizations to push out product releases without software audits, both to save money, and to benefit from software updates more quickly.
+This is not advised, however, as it is likely to introduce bugs or Non - compliant functions into the software.

 Software audits employing manual audit teams and automatic auditing tools are absolutely necessary to stay on top of emerging security and legal risks.
 That said, audits can be a tough ordeal for enterprises... but only if they’re making major mistakes.
 What are these mistakes and how can organizations prevent them?

 Having Little to No Support from Top-Level Executives

 Executive support is an integral aspect of successful internal audits.
 It’s hard to implement a compliance-focused culture in the office when key leaders don’t understand and embrace compliance in the first place.